slicybt3w/php-ipgrabber/README.md

 # php-ipgrabber
-a simple PHP ip grabber get your victims ip through a discord webhook ones your victim clicks the link you will get their ip
+a simple PHP ip grabber get your victims ip with a discord webhook ones your victim clicks the link you will get their ip

 Need help?
 Join us in discord: https://discord.gg/msUfWvBsyQ